 The Short Story

-I’m a freelance writer living in Boulder, Colorado, and the author, most recently, of A Kidnapping in Milan: The CIA on Trial.
-My previous book, The Unquiet Grave: The FBI and the Struggle for the Soul of Indian Country, made several best-of-the-year lists in 2006.
-I’ve published articles on fasting for Harper’s, on aphrodisiac hunting for Outside, and on climate devastation for Salon, and I’ve reviewed books for the Washington Post and San Francisco Chronicle.
+I’m a freelance writer living in Boulder, Colorado, and the author of The Oldest Cure in the World: Adventures in the Art and Science of Fasting, which was published by Abrams Press in the fall of 2022.
+It’s about the history and science of fasting and my own experiences with the practice.
+I’ve also written two other books: The Unquiet Grave: The FBI and the Struggle for the Soul of Indian Country, which made several best-of-the-year lists, and A Kidnapping in Milan: The CIA on Trial.
+I’ve written articles on fasting for Harper’s, on aphrodisiac hunting for Outside, on soccer for Slate, and on the devastation of our climate for Salon.
+The Washington Post and San Francisco Chronicle have published my book reviews.

 The Longer Story